Kurenai-Misuzu/PickPark/SOFTWARE_DEVELOPMENT_PLAN.md

 - **Deliverable 1:** Enrich parking markers and list items with detailed information (price, location, additional parking info).

-- **Deliverable 2:** Implement favoriting functionality, enabling users to bookmark preferred parking spots.
+- **Deliverable 2:** Develop a theme toggle (light/dark mode) and refine overall UI/UX consistency across screens.

 - **Deliverable 3:** Add a "recently viewed" feature to track parking spots that users have interacted with.

 ## Week 5: Reviews, Theming, & Profile Enhancements

-- Reviewes functionality.
+- Reviews functionality.

 - Polishing up design.

 - Allowing profile interaction.

-- **Deliverable 1:** Allow users to submit and read reviews for parking spots, establishing an in-app review system.
+- **Deliverable 1:** Develop and design the login and registration screens with input validation and error handling.

-- **Deliverable 2:** Develop a theme toggle (light/dark mode) and refine overall UI/UX consistency across screens.
+- **Deliverable 2:** Enhance the profile section to provide full access to account information and settings, followed by thorough testing and debugging ahead of a beta release.

-- **Deliverable 3:** Enhance the profile section to provide full access to account information and settings, followed by thorough testing and debugging ahead of a beta release.
+- **Deliverable 3:** Establish a basic user management system (using dummy data or a simple API) and create the initial profile placeholder.

 ## Week 6: Polish and Presentation
 - Finalize outstanding bug fixes.